-Certain information about registered agvet products, approved active constituents and minor use permits are published by the APVMA on publically accessible databases.
+Certain information about registered agricultural and veterinary (agvet) products, approved active constituents and minor use permits are published by the Australian Pesticides and Veterinary Medicines Authority (APVMA) on publicly accessible databases.

-The APVMA publishes this information on the databases and website at various stages of the application, approval and registration processes.
-This can include a list of information and supporting documentation provided by an applicant during the process—information the APVMA relied upon by when making its decision.
+The APVMA publishes this information on these databases at various stages of the application, approval and registration processes.
+This can include a list of information and supporting documentation provided by an applicant during the process – information the APVMA relied upon by when making its decision.

-The APVMA publishes certain information about products, active constituents and permits on the databases—and on the website.
+The APVMA publishes certain information about products, active constituents and permits on publicly accessible databases

 - product or active constituent name